 Research | Current

 For example, applying structural genomics to the problem of post-term birth.
 Somewhere between 5-20% of all births are post-term (born after 293 days – 41 weeks – of gestation), an affliction that carries both short- and long-term health consequences for the child.
-We identified genetic influences on birth timing and related these changes to alterations in enhancer regions, altering the three-dimensional structure of the genome within the nucleus.
-From this, we identified several major pathways for possible pathogenesis, most notably haematopoiesis.
-The next steps here are to understand how genetic variation in this pathway can directly influence gestational timing, hopefully in a way to improve obstectric management of birth as well as to identify ways to mitigate the later-in-life health effects related to prolonged gestation.
+I’ve identified a set of genetic variants that associate with longer time in the womb and related these changes to alterations in enhancer regions, altering the three-dimensional structure of the genome within the nucleus.
+From this, we identified several major pathways for possible pathogenesis, most notably haematopoiesis and platelet thrombosis.
+The next steps here are to tie these pathway changes directly to their influence on gestational timing, improving obstectric management of birth.

 Teaching | Current